youxufkhan/express-boilerplate/README.md

+| This branch contains bloat-free express.js boilerplate as compared to the main branch
 # Express Boilerplate Project

 This is a boilerplate project for creating Express applications.
 It includes all the necessary files and dependencies to get you started quickly.